Sikh names: Forenames

 Sikhs use many given or personal names, nearly all meaningful, usually with a religious or moral theme.
 It is rare for a Punjabi first name to carry no underlying meaning.
 The process of choosing a Sikh's first name, known as the Naam Karan, occurs following the first few days of their birth, in a ceremony called the Hukamnama (referring to the hymn from the Guru Granth Sahib that was opened on a random page), a family often selects a name for a child by opening the Sikh holy scripture, the Guru Granth Sahib, to a random page (ang) and choosing a name that begins with the first letter of the first word on the page.
 The name chosen must use the first letter of the first word of the hukamnama.
 If one encounters difficulty using the first letter from the ceremony to create a name, some Sikhs believe it is then permissible to then use the first letter of the second word from the same verse as the basis for the name.
 Some Sikh priests or saints assist families with selecting a name, taking into account the rehni-behni (life-style or spiritual bent) of the parents in-order to-do so, with the nuance being if the name will reflect being within Sikhism or toward Sikhism.
 Some practice printing and framing the hukamnama that was opened for the naming ceremony and keeping it as a "mission statement" for the child for posterity.

-It is important to note that Sikhs are not religiously bound to take-on culturally Indic personal names, names from any culture are acceptable.
+Sikhs are not religiously bound to take-on culturally Indic personal names, names from any culture are acceptable.
 However, most Sikh first names in-circulation are from the Punjabi-language whilst some come from Persian.
 Names also do not have to have spiritual meanings behind them.
 Whatever name chosen for a newborn baby will need to adhere to the rule regarding the first-letter being the same as the one in the vaak, as per the Naam Karan ceremony.